Toolbox > Guidelines to the ADA and Texas Accessibility Standards

 To get answers to questions about the ADA or to learn more about the law call the Department of Justice ADA Information Line, toll-free (1-800-514-0301 voice and 1-800-514-0383 TDD).

-If you feel that a place of public accommodation has discriminated against you on the basis of your disability, you can click here to find procedures you should follow.
+If you feel that a place of public accommodation has discriminated against you on the basis of your disability, you can file an ADA complaint.

 The "Americans with Disabilities Act"